MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 * move files around
 * display the contents of files
 * search the contents of files
+* setup user accounts
+* process data files
+* play games
+* install other programs that run on the command line
+* run scripts that can automate repetitive tasks
+* do basic system administation

 And lots more ... .

 # What's so good about it?

 * Not all operating systems have a graphical interface
-* Sometimes the graphical tools are limited and clunky (ie theyu suck), but you can combine some shell commands to do more powerful things, like automate repetitive tasks or process a data file.
+* Sometimes the graphical tools are limited and clunky
 * The command line is not only for programmers and system admins, scientists use it to automate their data processing and run their simulations.
-It's so important that we run regular workshops teaching grad students how to use the shell.
+The command line is so important to their works that we run regular workshops teaching grad students how to use the command line.

-# Root
+# `whoami`

+In the emulator you are something called `root`.

+## `root`

-You'll hear shell users saying things like:
+You'll hear UNIX/Linux users saying things like:

 > I need `root` access to that machine.